pangeo-data/climpred/docs/source/api.rst

 A ``HindcastEnsemble`` is a prediction ensemble that is initialized off of some form of observations (an assimilation, renanalysis, etc.).
-Thus, it is anticipated that forecasts are verified against observation-like references.
+Thus, it is anticipated that forecasts are verified against observation-like products.
 Read more about the terminology `here <terminology.html>`_.

 .. autosummary::